asmeta/asmetadocs/src/user-guide/how-to-install.md

-# how to install the asmeta toolset
+# How to install the asmeta toolset

-The asmeta is a frameworks with different tools (see [toolset]([../toolset/](https://asmeta.github.io/toolset/) for the list of tools).
+The asmeta is a framework with different tools (see [asmeta toolset](https://asmeta.github.io/toolset/) for the list of tools).
 Some tools are provided both as eclipse plugins and standalone jars that can be executed at command line.
 Some are only available as jar files (see the individual pages).
 Here we present on how to install asmeta with eclipse.

 ## Installing ASMETA in eclipse

-To install the asmeta plugins, please use the update site:
+If you already eclipse working on your machine, you can install the asmeta plugins, by using the following update site:

 **https://raw.githubusercontent.com/asmeta/asmeta_update_site/master**